 The roads in the Old City tend to be narrow, winding and chaotic.
 There are arterial roads and major market squares, where it is not difficult to get lost!
 Shops are overflowing with an amazing profusion of copperware inundating all over the Old City as Kashmiris use copper for tableware.
 Exotic as they are, they make attractive ornaments for decoration or they can also be used for serving dishes.

 Our first stop was the Jamia Masjid, the largest and one of the oldest in Kashmir.
 Its main attraction is the magnificent courtyard with 370 wooden pillars supporting the building.
 Each pillar is made out of one piece of wood.
 The mosque can accommodate at least 30,000 people at a time.
 There was no charge to enter the mosque, but donations for the upkeep of the mosque were welcomed.

-We continued our walk, and finally stopped at Shah-e-Hamdan Shrine, which looked more like a mosque.
+We continued our walk and finally stopped at Shah-e-Hamdan Shrine, which looked more like a mosque.
 It was named after Shah-e-Hamdan, a renowned Muslim missionary.
-The mosque is decorated with intricate vibrant coloured handpaintings on its doors and walls.
+The mosque is decorated with intricate vibrant coloured hand paintings on its doors and walls.
 Women are not allowed inside the building, but there is an area cordoned off by the main door should the ladies want to perform their prayers here.
-We are allowed to peek from the windows to get a glimpse of its interior.
+We are allowed to peek through the windows to get a glimpse of its interior.